Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

     1. Obtain the profile data file.

         ```
         profiler_result_path  = "/home/profiling_data"     # folder for storing the profile data.
-You need to manually create the folder in advance based on the site requirements.
+Specify it based on the site requirements.
-        with torch.npu.profile(profiler_result_path):
+        with torch.npu.profile(profiler_result_path, config): Generally, only one step needs to be performed.
+You can retain the default config.
             out = model(input_tensor)
             loss=loss_func(out,target)
             loss.backward()